Discovering Predictable Latent Factors for Time Series Forecasting: Experiments

-For stock trend forecasting, we simply apply a linear regression model to our method for end-to-end training (Ours+LR).
+For stock trend forecasting, the learning rate is $2e-4$.
+We simply apply a linear regression model to our method for end-to-end training (Ours+LR).
 We also cascade the knowledge-driven model, HIST \cite{DBLP:journals/corr/abs-2110-13716}, into our model to further improve the performance with the guidance of extra information from the market (Ours+HIST).
-Considering a large sampling rate leads to too much padding and the input length is limited for fair comparisons, we set $r<10$.
-After comparing the validation results, we get the optimal setting, that is, factorizing the original time series into 3 signal components with sampling rates, $r=1,2,5$, which is further analyzed in section \ref{sub:ablation}.
-The hidden size of each latent component is set to 128.
-The number of the hidden units is empirically set to be 128 according to the prior related work.
-We use 1-layer GRUs as the sequence models in subsections \ref{sec:predic} and \ref{sec:suff}.
-For the optimization of our model, the learning rate is $2e-4$.
 In the experiments of this task, we further improve the model performance by applying the disentanglement trick.
 Eq.~(\ref{eq:likelihood}) can further be decomposed into a reconstruction term and a KL divergence between prior and posterior distributions, and the importance of the KL divergence can be gradually improved to disentangle the latent factors by tuning hyper-parameters during the training procedure of our model.
-Here, the loss of the KL divergence is multiplied by a coefficient $\beta$ \cite{DBLP:conf/iclr/HigginsMPBGBML17} in addition to $5e-1$ according to the $\beta$-VAE for disentangling the predictive latent factors.
+Here, the loss of the KL divergence is multiplied by a coefficient $\beta$ in addition to $5e-1$ according to the $\beta$-VAE \cite{DBLP:conf/iclr/HigginsMPBGBML17} for disentangling the predictive latent factors.
 We gradually increase the value of $\beta$ in stages, which is

 We observe that the optimization converges within 50 epochs.